 White and black or white and red and white (all shades, including sable, lemon and orange).
 Nose color should match the color of the coat markings.

-Chin Japonés Puppies
+Chin Japonés Breed

 A big eyed, black and white, Oriental toy dog

 1 to 3